 What is the Solution?

 A solution is a homogeneous mixture of two or more pure substances on molecular level whose composition can vary within certain limits.
-A solution having two components (substances) known as solute and the solvent.
+A solution has two components (substances) known as solute and the solvent.

 What is Supersaturated Solution?